-Eight new coronavirus cases - NZ now has 20
+Eight new coronavirus cases - New Zealand now has 20 people infected

 All eight, as well as a Logan Park student from Dunedin who tested positive, had their infections detected yesterday - 620 tests were processed yesterday.

 Asked if the increase in cases proved NZ should have been testing more people, he said instead it was the case that more people coming from overseas were coming from Covid-19 hotspots.
-Some had come from Europe, some from Australia and some from the USA.
+Some had come from Europe, some from Australia and some from the United States.

 Information was being sought on how many Kiwis were returning from those areas, but Bloomfield said the numbers were dropping quickly as travel dropped off.